webplatform/docs/concepts/general_programming/How_does_a_computer_work/index.md

 |}
 How do I read this truth table?
 Across the top, you have the value of <code>A</code>.
 Underneath each value of <code>A</code>, you have the corresponding result.
 If the value of <code>A</code> is <code>False</code>, the result is <code>True</code>; if the value of <code>A</code> is <code>True</code>, the result is <code>False</code>.

 That should be pretty understandable, but the computer deals in ones and zeros, right?
-Let's translate that same truth table into ones and zeros.
+Now we translate that same truth table into ones and zeros.
 {| summary="Truth table for NOT operation" style="white-space: nowrap; width: 1%"
 |+ <code>NOT</code> Truth Table
 |-